MicrosoftDocs/edge-developer/microsoft-edge/extensions/guides/packaging/extensions-in-the-windows-dev-center.md

 ---
 description: Learn how to sign up for a Windows Developer account and reserve a name for your Edge extension.
-title: Extensions: Extensions in the Window Dev Center - Microsoft Edge Development
+title: Extensions - Extensions in the Window Dev Center - Microsoft Edge Development
 author: abbycar
 ---